duneag2/clip-graphsage/README.md

 # clip-graphsage
-[2022 Korea University COSE474 Deep Learning Final Project]&nbsp;
+[2022 Korea University COSE474 Deep Learning Final Project]
-CCG: A Combination of CLIP and GraphSAGE for image classification&nbsp;
+CCG: A Combination of CLIP and GraphSAGE for image classification